timfong888/digital-garden-template/src/site/notes/Request One of Your Needs to be Met.md

 ### Introduction
-One of the best ways to undermine your own marriage is to miscommunicate your needs.
+Want to build up grievances and resentment in your marriage?
+Do this one thing all the time:

+**Miscommunicate your needs.**

+While no one willingly does so, the patterns of miscommunication as easy to fall into.

+So we *think* we have shared what our needs are.
+In reality, we have simply done so in a way where our needs don't get met.

+Resulting in anger and bitterness.
+Rinse and repeat.

-What are common forms of miscommunication?
+What are some common forms of miscommunication?

-Not saying anything about them.
+- Not saying anything about them.

-Being unclear or indirect.
+- Being unclear or indirect.

-Speaking about your need in the form of a criticism or complaint.
+- Speaking about your need in the form of a criticism or complaint.

 When you use one of the above, you can almost guarantee your need won't be met.